guinetn/basecamp/app/assets/books/api/architecture/architecture_event_driven/event_sourcing_streaming.md

 # EVENT SOURCING

+Streaming events between arbitrary sources and sinks, and it helps you make changes to the data while it’s in-flight

+aka
+- streaming ETL pipeline
+- streaming data pipeline

+Services ingesting events, transforming them, and loads them into destination storage systems To move received data to another place as soon as you receive it, but making some changes to the data as you transfer it (enrich it by joining with data from another system., add identifiable information...)
 Capture all changes to an application state as a sequence of events.
+To build event-based applications

 ES is persisting changes that are happening in the application as a sequence of events (a stream) that can be used to reconstruct the current state, so that any subsequent requests can be handled.